alanmimms/jurassic-20/STATUS.md

 pulse showing up as the JSR was preparing to write its return address.
 This is clearly wrong, but it's a clue.

+LATER: The CLK timing is not what a real KL10 uses.
+CLK1 EBUS CLK SOURCE H should be delayed from CLK1 GATED H by 20ns, and CLK1 SOURCE DELAYED H should be delayed from CLK1 GATED H by ~57ns.
+In my current implementation CLK1 SOURCE DELAYED H starts toggling _before_ CLK1 EBUS CLK SOURCE H does.
+This could cause problems?
+I think I can fix it pretty easily, by building a digital delay line to make the clocks line up in sequence properly.

+Another observation is that CLK1 MBOX CLK C H lines up perfectly with CLK2 MBOX CLOCK F H, which in a real KL has made the full trip to the MBOX and back and thence through a short PCB delay line for deskewing.
+Is it possible I need to make the MBOX [DEF] clocks really be delayed from MBOX [ABC] ones or the EBOX or other clocks?
+Since KL10 architecture enables clock on and off a lot for waiting for completion of asynchronous events (e.g., EBOX waiting for completion of its MBOX requests), this could be crucial?

 ## Bugs Outstanding TODO